derfelterciano/HistDiff_Processor/README.md

       - [x] Parse backend output for svelte to use
     - [x] Implement backend aspect of the heatmap
       - API has been implemented, dev can now call get_cluster_res to grab d3 results
-    - [ ] Add options to choose calculation metrics!
-  - [ ] Implement Score distribution
+    - [x] Implement Score distribution
   - [ ] Implement positive control score distribution

+---

 ## Major Bugs: